rstecca/ColorBands/README.md

-# New Feature: discretization
+# New Features
-25/08/2016 ColorBand now supports HSV input.
+25/08/2016 [Feature request] Color spaces.
+ColorBand now supports HSV input.
 Documentation to be updated soon.

 15/08/2016 ColorBand now supports discretization which subdivides the ColorBand into constant intervals.